-Visual Basic Express 2012 is the latest version of Visual Basic launched by Microsoft in 2012.
-Visual Basic Express 2012 is almost similar to Visual Basic Express 2010 and Visual Basic 2008, but it has added many new features.
-The most distinct difference is that Visual Basic Express 2012 no more comes as a stand alone program, it is now integrated with other Microsoft Programming languages C# and C++ in a package called Visual Studio 2012.
-Further, Visual Studio Express 2012 now come in five editions, they are:
+Visual Basic Express 2012 was launched by Microsoft in 2012.
+Visual Basic Express 2012 has many new features than earlier version of VB.
+VB2012 is integrated with other Microsoft Programming languages C# and C++ in a package called Visual Studio 2012.
+Visual Studio Express 2012 comes in five editions, as follows:

 - Visual Studio Express 2012 for Web

 - Visual Studio Express 2012 for Windows 8